Audi A7 Sportback review - Reliability and safety

 - 2Engines, performance and driveThe Audi A7 offers a composed and confidence-inspiring drive, but it isn’t particularly engaging.
 The ride on air suspension isn’t perfect, either

-- 4Interior, design and technologyThe A7s design is more distinctive than most Audis, but it’s still smart and elegant.
-The interior takes a big leap forward in tech terms, too
+- 4Interior, design and technologyThe distinctive design of the A7 remains smart and elegant, while interior tech takes a big leap forward

 - 5Practicality, comfort and boot spaceThe A7 is less compromised than it used to be, with good space for four and a useful hatchback-style boot